Omar12/web-technologist-log/README.markdown

 <http://omar12.github.io/web-technologist-log/>

 The Web Technologist Log is a collection of emerging web technologies.
-They will have a brief exaplanation, some code and more resources.
+They will have a brief explanation, some code and more resources.

 ## Contribution is encouraged